thacherT1D/webdevstuff/Deployment/Node:_Deploying_to_Heroku.desc.md

 ## Dependencies

 You must have a valid *package.json* file in your app's root directory in order for Heroku to know that you are a Node app.
+You can build this json using the `npm init` command.

 ### Starting your server